Shiv7/streamingcandle/README.md

 **DON'T USE for:**
 - Quantitative strategy backtesting (no infrastructure)
 - Live trading decisions (metrics not validated)
-- Market microstructure research (VPIN, Kyle's Lambda don't work)
+- Market microstructure research (VPIN not implemented)
 - Manipulation detection (spoofing detector is toy-level)

 ### Final Verdict
-**Grade: C+ (Data Pipeline) / F (Quant Finance)**
+**Grade: B- (Data Pipeline) / D+ (Quant Finance)**

-This is competent data plumbing but fails as a quantitative trading platform.
-The architecture is sound, but execution is incomplete with misleading documentation claiming features that don't exist.
+This is competent data plumbing with some advanced microstructure metrics.
+The architecture is sound, and Kyle's Lambda implementation adds value.
+However, VPIN remains unimplemented, and test coverage is inadequate.

-**Fix the critical issues (VPIN, Kyle's Lambda, tests) before using in production.
+**Fix remaining issues (VPIN, comprehensive tests, imbalance bars) before using in production.
 Add backtesting infrastructure before using for trading decisions.**

 ---